-Uber is now in Ballarat.
-Download the Uber app to call an Uber on the day.
+Ola is now in Ballarat.
+Download the Ola app to book an Ola today.

 Ballarat Beer Festival encourages responsible drinking and suggest that you and your friends use public transport, Uber or taxi to get to and from the festival.
 If you do need to park your car there are plenty of free parking spots within walking distance of the event.

 Click here to search a wide range of staying options in and around Ballarat.